Urban Heat Islands

 Albedo indicates what percentage of the incoming solar radiation (sunlight) is reflected by a surface.
 The less albedo a surface has, the more energy contained in solar radiation (sunlight) is getting absorbed.
 So if the moon has an albedo of 6%, that means 6% of the incoming solar energy that reaches the moon's surface is reflected and the other 94% of the energy is absorbed by the surface.

-What Role do Plants Have in Urban Heat Islands?
+How do Plants Affect Urban Heat Islands?

 Plants take up water from the ground through their roots.
 Then, they store the water in their stems and leaves.
 The water eventually travels to small holes on the underside of leaves.
 There, the liquid water turns into water vapor and is released into the air.
 This process is called transpiration.
 By releasing water, plants cool themselves and the surrounding environment.
 Like how sweat cools the human body, energy is absorbed and transported away from a warm object by the evaporation of water.
 When solar energy is absorbed by plants, much of the energy is released by transpiration instead of warming the plant and increasing convection and infrared radiation release.
 Also, over a forest canopy or a vast expanse of grassland, large amounts of transpiration can greatly increase water vapor in the atmosphere, causing more precipitation and cloud cover in an area.
 The additional cloud cover often reinforces the cooling by blocking sunlight.